Margaret D. Tutwiler

 Margaret DeBardeleben Tutwiler (born December 28, 1950) is an American politician who has served multiple different positions within the United States Department of State.

 Early life and career

-Tutwiler was born in Birmingham, Alabama, the daughter of Temple Tutwiler II and Margaret DeBardeleben Tutwiler.
+Tutwiler was born in Birmingham, Alabama, the daughter of Temple Tutwiler II and Margaret (DeBardeleben) Tutwiler.
 She attended Finch College in Manhattan and the University of Alabama.
 She was offered a job as the secretary of the chairman of the Alabama Republican Party following her graduation.

-At age 26, she worked under James A. Baker III in Gerald Ford’s failed 1976 presidential campaign.
+At age 26, she worked under James A. Baker III in Gerald Ford’s unsuccessful 1976 presidential campaign.
 In 1980, she was one of a team of relatively younger aides assembled by Baker to run Bush’s campaign for the presidential nomination.
 When Bush lost the nomination to Ronald Reagan, Reagan tapped Baker to run his presidential campaign, and Baker brought Tutwiler with him to the campaign.

 Reagan White House

 When Reagan won the presidency and Baker became White House Chief of Staff, Tutwiler asked to accompany him, saying, "Until we figure it out, can’t I just be your jack of all trades?"
 Once they were ensconced in the White House, one of Tutwiler's duties was to return phone calls from members of congress, or the press, if Baker could not himself return the call.

 Gradually, Tutwiler became known as Baker's right hand and alter ego.
 In the run-up to the 1984 election, Baker installed Tutwiler as liaison at Reagan's re-election campaign, in part to keep an eye on Ed Rollins, who had left his position as Assistant to the President for Political Affairs and became chair of the campaign, and who was critical of Baker.

 In January 1985, after Reagan won the 1984 election, he appointed Baker as Secretary of the Treasury, and Baker took his White House team with him to the Treasury, where Tutwiler became Baker's chief political assistant, initially holding the position of Assistant Secretary For Public Affairs.